donejs/donejs/tutorials/rapidstart/rapidstart.md

     });

 _Brief aside on `super`.
-If you steal the `can/construct/super` plugin,  can.Construct provides a `_super` method to call the function of the same name higher on the prototype chain like:_
+If you steal the [can.Construct.super can/construct/super] plugin,  can.Construct provides a `_super` method to call the function of the same name higher on the prototype chain like:_

     var SecureNote = Todo({